Home

 Distance Formula

-In the coordinate plane, you can use the Pythagorean Theorem to find the distance between any two points.
+In the coordinate plane, we can use the distance formula to find the distance between any two points.
+The distance formula can be derived from the Pythagorean Theorem.

 The distance between the two points (x1,y1) and (x2,y2) is given by the distance formula.